 We neither forecast the economy, nor attempt to time the markets, nor predict which market sectors will “outperform” others over the next block of time.
-In a sentence that always bears repeating: I'm a planner rather than a prognosticator.
-So is every wealth manager at A&I.
+In a sentence that always bears repeating: I’m a planner rather than a prognosticator.
+So is every financial advisor at A and amp;I.

 Once a client family and I have a plan in place—and have funded it with what have historically been the most appropriate types of investments—I’ll hardly ever recommend changing the portfolio so long as your long-term goals haven’t changed.
 As a general statement, I believe that the more often investors change their portfolios (in response to the market fears or fads of the moment), the worse their long-term results.

 In sum, our essential principles of portfolio management are fourfold: and nbsp;

 1. and nbsp;The performance of a portfolio relative to a benchmark is largely and nbsp;irrelevant to long-term financial success. and nbsp;